shapeandshare/dicebox.trainingprocessor/README.md

 ```

 In the examples above the Docker Swarm was deployed to AWS and had the Cloudstor:aws plugin enabled and active.
-The sensory service containers will store and read data from the shared storage.
+The training service containers will store and read weights from the shared storage.

 **Global shared Cloudstor volumes mounted by all tasks in a swarm service.**